cecat/MyHASS/index.md

 | | | | |
 | ALERT 1     |       n/a           | <=35F                  | <SMS msg>    |
 | ALERT 2     |       n/a           | <=32F                  | <SMS msg>    |

-The extra alert levels at the bottom of the table -- for crawlspace temperature dropping to 35F and 32F -- trigger more agressive automations than just SMS messages, including turning on a warning light in our bedroom, since these indicate that human intervention may be needed.
+I kept the original alert messages for 37F and 35F, which are shown as the extra alert levels at the bottom of the table.
+As before, these trigger more agressive automations than just SMS messages, including turning on a warning light in our bedroom, since these indicate that human intervention may be needed.
 It's a 2 hour drive (if I'm home!) so if we hit these temperature levels I decide whether to go drain the pipes.
 If I decide correctly then I never get the warning message that the temperature dropped to 32F!

+I also explored (along with a buddy named GPT-4) other methods such as ML models or PID, but even with
+2+ years of data the subset that is useful (when the temperatures are very low) is quite tiny from a model training point of view.
+I did do some analysis, for the periods where the outdoor temperature was below 40F, of the correlations between outdoor temperature and crawlspace temperature (pulling the latter down) as well as between the crawlspace temperature and indoor temperature (pulling it up).
+In very round numbers, the crawlspace will drop 1 degree for every 4 degree drop outside.
+And the crawlspace temperature will increase one degree for every 3 degree increase in indoor temperature.

 ## Satisfying Graph